XiaoyuJi001/XiaoyuJi001.github.io/_posts/2019-05-05-Decision-Tree.md

 sibsp: The dataset defines family relations in this way:

-Sibling = brother, sister, stepbrother, stepsister; Spouse = husband, wife (mistresses and fianc茅s were ignored) ;
+Sibling = brother, sister, stepbrother, stepsister; Spouse = husband, wife (mistresses and fiances were ignored) ;

 parch: The dataset defines family relations in this way;